-- 8.2.1 All entries must be a 42% scale representation (aircraft are not meant to be precision scale) of a full size aircraft that qualified to race during any year at the Cleveland National Air Races or Reno National Air Races. - 8.2.2 Three-view drawings of the aircraft modeled (or at least a side view and top view) and basic scale dimensions, must be approved by the USRA Board and available, when required, from the pilot/owner during initial certification (Logbook) inspection.
+- 9.2 General - 9.2.1 All entries must be a 42% scale representation (aircraft are not meant to be precision scale) of a full size aircraft that qualified to race during any year at the Cleveland National Air Races or Reno National Air Races. - 9.2.2 Three-view drawings of the aircraft modeled (or at least a side view and top view) and basic scale dimensions, must be approved by the USRA Board and available, when required, from the pilot/owner during initial certification (Logbook) inspection.
 Any further changes or modifications to the aircraft that would affect the planform and/or scale outline of the model must also be approved by the USRA Board

-- 8.3.1 Minimum aircraft weight is 27 lbs. (dry).
-Maximum aircraft weight is 40 lbs. (wet). - 8.3.2 Aircraft weight may be verified at any time during a race. - 8.4 Scale and Wing Area - 8.4.1 All aircraft must be scaled to a minimum of 42% of the full size prototype by dimension with a minimum wing area of 1675 square inches.
+- 9.3.1 Minimum aircraft weight is 27 lbs. (dry).
+Maximum aircraft weight is 40 lbs. (wet). - 9.3.2 Aircraft weight may be verified at any time during a race.

+9.4 Scale and Wing Area

+9.4.1 All aircraft must be scaled to a minimum of 42% of the full size prototype by dimension with a minimum wing area of 1675 square inches.

-- 8.5.1 Aircraft must use a stock 4.8 cu. in.
-(80cc), magneto ignition, Zenoah GT80TM.
-No modifications of any kind are allowed.
-This includes removal of chokes, piston ring heating, porting, polishing, etc. - 8.5.2 Any commercial brands of replacement spark plugs are permitted. - 8.5.3 Indexing of the spark plugs by using various thickness washers is permitted. - 8.5.4 The removal of the Zenoah recoil spring starter is permitted.
-The resulting protruding crankshaft cannot be trimmed or altered in any way. - 8.5.5 Any extension shaft length is acceptable. - 8.5.6 Straightening of the crankshaft is permitted. - 8.6 Propellers - 8.6.1 USRA-specified propellers will be supplied by the race event organizer. - 8.6.2 No modifications may be made to the propeller or propeller hub.
+- 9.5.1 Aircraft must use a stock 4.8 cu. in.
+(80cc), magneto or electronic ignition, Zenoah GT80TM. as it comes stock from Zenoah.
+No modifications of any kind are allowed to either engine.
+This includes removal of chokes, piston ring heating, porting, polishing, removal of bearing seals, etc. - 9.5.2 Any commercial brands of replacement spark plugs are permitted. - 9.5.3 Indexing of the spark plugs by using various thickness washers is permitted. - 9.5.4 The removal of the Zenoah recoil spring starter is permitted.
+The resulting protruding crankshaft cannot be trimmed or altered in any way. - 9.5.5 Any extension shaft length is acceptable. - 9.5.6 Straightening of the crankshaft is permitted.

+9.6 Propellers

+- 9.6.1 USRA-specified propellers will be supplied by the race event organizer. - 9.6.2 No modifications may be made to the propeller or propeller hub.

-8.7 Bottom Scoops
+9.7 Bottom Scoops

-8.7.1 Bottom scoops are required if present on the full size subject unless an inverted engine installation prevents modeling.
+9.7.1 Bottom scoops are required if present on the full size subject unless an inverted engine installation prevents modeling.